 A percentage of the total budget (which shall not exceed 1 percent) is allocated for contracts in the Special Service Contract and Rent Contribution categories by the City Council.
-A specific dollar amount is allocated to Historic Preservation based on funds available from the various Redevelopment Agencies.
+A specific dollar amount is allocated to Historic Preservation and the Historic Preservation Grant Program based upon funds available from the various Redevelopment Agencies and the General Fund.